repaera/polar-ruby/README.md

 #### 2. Choose Your Implementation Scenario

-This gem provides three complete implementation scenarios.
-Choose the one that fits your business model:
+This gem give three ideas for implementation scenarios:

 **📊 Subscription Tiers** - For SaaS apps with monthly/yearly plans and trials
 ```bash